-Issues and debates: Students will investigate debates in psychology such as determinism and reductionism.
+• Issues and debates: Learners will investigate debates in psychology such as determinism and reductionism.
 They will also study the impact of gender and culture bias on research and theory.
-Students will be expected to demonstrate clear links to all the topic areas covered.
+Learners will be expected to demonstrate clear links to all the topic areas covered.

-Biopsychology: This topic area looks at the physiology of the body and the impact this can have on behaviour.
-Students will be able to explain the fight or flight process during stressful situations as well as investigating the brain and and how it can be studied using technology.
+• Biopsychology: This topic area looks at the physiology of the body and the impact this can have on behaviour.
+Learners will be able to explain the fight or flight process during stressful situations as well as investigating the brain and how it can be studied using technology.

-Schizophrenia: What is schizophrenia?
-Students will investigate the issues around diagnosing schizophrenia, as well as biological and psychological explanations of the disorder.
-Students will investigate the different therapies that can be used to treat schizophrenia.
+• Schizophrenia: What is schizophrenia?
+Learners will investigate the issues around diagnosing schizophrenia, as well as biological and psychological explanations of the disorder.
+Learners will also examine the different therapies that can be used to treat schizophrenia.

-Forensic psychology: Who commits crime and why?
-Students will investigate the different ways in which crime can be defined as well as the role of offender profiling in solving criminal investigations.
-Students will also study the different explanations of criminality as well as treatment programs available to offenders.
+• Forensic psychology: Who commits crime and why?
+Learners will investigate the different ways in which crime can be defined as well as the role of offender profiling in solving criminal investigations.
+Learners will also study the different explanations of criminality as well as treatment programs available to offenders.